Hawken (video game): Free-to-play

 Hawken primarily generated revenue from player purchased currency (Mech credits, or MC), which is how the game operated on a free-to-play business model.
 These mech credits could only be purchased in packages, which range from $5 to $100 USD.
 Once purchased, the player could spend these credits to unlock any content the game has to offer.
 This includes every weapon, item, internal, player avatar, mech cosmetic, XP/HC (Experience/Hawken credit) booster, holotaunt, and mech.
 Reviewers such as Nathan Grayson and Erik Kain criticized the game's freemium concept, with Grayson calling the matchmaking system "basically broken" and Kain saying "[p]ay to win is a death sentence".

 Reception

-The PC and Xbox One versions of the game hold a score of 73/100 on Metacritic, and the PlayStation 4 version 58/100.
+The PC and Xbox One releases of the game hold a score of 73/100 on Metacritic, and the PlayStation 4 release 58/100.
 The game's combination of first-person shooter and mecha combat was compared to Shogo: Mobile Armor Division from 1998.